rdcx/conveymanager/README.md

 ## Jobs

-There are a few jobs, listeners and notifications within this demonstration.
+This application includes several jobs, listeners, and notifications to handle background processing efficiently.
+Below is a snapshot of the job queue in action.

 ![Job Queue](screenshots/07-jobs-queue.png)